What is a cerebral arteriogram?

 What are the risks of a cerebral arteriogram?

-You may want to ask your healthcare provider about the how much radiation is used
+You may want to ask your healthcare provider how much radiation is used during the

-during the procedure and the risks related to your situation.
-It’s a good idea to
+procedure and the risks related to your situation.
+It’s a good idea to keep a record

-keep a record of your history of radiation exposure, such as previous CT scans and
+of your history of radiation exposure, such as previous CT scans and other types of

-other types of X-rays, so that you can tell your healthcare provider.
-Risks linked
+X-rays, so that you can tell your healthcare provider.
+Risks linked to radiation exposure

-to radiation exposure may be related to the number of X-rays or treatments over a
+may be related to the number of X-rays or treatments over a long period.

 Tell your healthcare provider if you are pregnant or think you may be.
 Radiation exposure